Distributor: Design

 A distributor consists of a rotating arm ('rotor') that is attached to the top of a rotating 'distributor shaft'.
 The rotor constantly receives high-voltage electricity from an ignition coil via brushes at the centre of the rotor.
 As the rotor spins, its tip passes close to (but does not touch) the output contacts for each cylinder.
 As the electrified tip passes each output contact, the high-voltage electricity is able to 'jump' across the small gap.
 This burst of electricity then travels to the spark plug (via high tension leads), where it ignites the air-fuel mixture in the combustion chamber.

-On most overhead valve engines, the distributor shaft is driven by a gear on the camshaft; on most overhead camshaft engines, the distributor shaft is attached directly to a camshaft.
+On most overhead valve engines, the distributor shaft is driven by a gear on the camshaft, often shared with the oil pump; on most overhead camshaft engines, the distributor shaft is attached directly to a camshaft.

 Older distributor designs used a cam on the distributor shaft that operates the contact breaker (also called points).
 Opening the points causes a high induction voltage in the ignition coil.
-This design was superseded by an electronically-controlled ignition coil with a sensor (usually Hall effect or optical) to control the timing of the ignition coil charging.
+This design was superseded by an electronically controlled ignition coil with a sensor (usually Hall effect or optical) to control the timing of the ignition coil charging.

 Ignition advance

 In older distributors, adjusting the ignition timing is usually achieved through both mechanical advance and vacuum advance.
 Mechanical advance adjusts the timing based on the engine speed (rpm), using a set of hinged weights attached to the distributor shaft.
 These weights cause the breaker points mounting plate to slightly rotate, thereby advancing the ignition timing.
-Vacuum advance typically uses manifold vacuum the adjust the ignition timing, for example to improve fuel economy and driveability when minimal power is required from the engine.
+Vacuum advance typically uses manifold vacuum to adjust the ignition timing, for example to improve fuel economy and driveability when minimal power is required from the engine.

 Most distributors used on electronic fuel injection engines use electronics to adjust the ignition timing, instead of vacuum and centrifugal systems.
 This allows the ignition timing to be optimised based on factors other than engine speed and manifold vacuum.

+Direct ignition

+Since the early 2000s, many cars have used a 'coil-on-plug' direct ignition system, whereby a small ignition coil is located directly above the spark plug for each cylinder.
+This design means that high-voltage electricity is only present in the small distance between each coil and the spark plug.
+See Saab Direct Ignition.